Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

 GreekGeeks runs the gamut in terms of customer service, having almost everything a web host seeker would want.
 The company is recognised by Better Business Bureau and currently rated as “A” by the users.
 They not only have 24/7 email support, phone support and live chat, but also some interesting resources you can leverage on.

 First is the knowledge base, for quick DIY assistance.
-There are also several basic tutorials to supplement this, covering everything from how to set up email on your account to even platform-specific help (such as for WordPress or Drupal).
+There are also several basic tutorials to supplement this, covering everything from how to set up email on your account to even platform-specific support including WordPress or Drupal.